-Research has shown thatif an individual believes that their self-regulate is poor they show poorer self-regulation [22, 23], but the direction of this effect on substance use has not been properly elucidated [24, 25].
+Research has shown thatif an individual believes that their self-regulate is poor they show poorer self-regulation [22, 23]], but the direction of this effect on substance use has not been properly elucidated [24, 25]].
 Therefore, for the first study, it was hypothesised that the alcohol priming effect would be mitigated in participants led to believe that their ability to control their behaviour was high.
 So that participants within the high-control condition would consume less alcohol in the bogus taste task and report lower post-manipulation levels of craving than those within the average-control condition.
 For the second study it was also predicted the alcohol priming effect would be mitigated among participants led to believe that a small dose of alcohol would reduce their urge to drink (experimental condition) relative to the control condition.
 Finally, for study 2, it was hypothesised that alcohol-induced impairments of inhibitory control would be reduced within this group as demonstrated by improved performance on the SST relative to the control condition.

 Study 1: Method